dlynch7/MIDI2CV/README.md

 and the damping coefficient &zeta; becomes 1 (i.e. the filter is critically damped).
 Above the natural frequency, the filter has a slope of -40 dB/dec (twice as steep as a 1-pole LPF).

 #####2-pole Sallen-Key LPF for Pitch CV

+Designing a Sallen-Key LPF to smooth PWM requires

 ---
 ##Results